'Flash' actor Ezra Miller pleads not guilty to liquor theft - NewsBreak

 'Flash' actor Ezra Miller pleads not guilty to liquor theft

-Miller, 30, appeared Monday with their lawyer remotely from Burlington , Vermont, for the arraignment in Bennington on a felony burglary charge.
-They agreed to conditions that they not have any contact with the homeowner or go to the residence.
+Miller, 30, appeared Monday with their lawyer remotely from Burlington, Vermont, for the arraignment in Bennington to felony burglary and petit larceny, a misdemeanor.
+They accepted the conditions that they not have any contact with the homeowner or go to the residence.

+“Ezra would like to acknowledge the love and support they have received from their family and friends, who continue to be a vital presence in their ongoing mental health,” Miller's lawyer Lisa Shelkrot said by email.

+If convicted, Miller faces a maximum of 26 years in prison.
+The next hearing on the matter is scheduled for Jan.
+13.

 Vermont State Police responded to a burglary complaint in Stamford on May 1 and said they found that several bottles of alcohol had been taken from a residence while the homeowner was away.